Learn the Elements of an Effective Sales Plan

 To get you started, here are some examples of useful sales strategies and their tactics.

-- Beat my quota by 25%: Make fifty cold calls a week, make twenty face-to-face contacts with potential prospects, set four appointments per week, send forty email greetings to potential prospects per week.
+- Beat my quota by 25 percent: Make 50 cold calls a week, make twenty face-to-face contacts with potential prospects, set four appointments per week, send 40 email greetings to potential prospects per week.

 - Sell my existing customers an average of one new product apiece: Send out fifty letters per week suggesting an account evaluation, call five customers per day to ask about their status, contact every new customer within two weeks of purchase to answer any questions or concerns.

-- Increase my base of local customers: Participate in twelve networking events, volunteer for three local non-profit organizations, attend every Chamber of Commerce meeting.
+- Increase my base of local customers: Participate in 12 networking events, volunteer for three local non-profit organizations, attend every Chamber of Commerce meeting.